kevanchristmas/kevanchristmas.github.io/_posts/2025-07-30- Thermohaline Payments.md

 Icebergs after all, ride on something and it’s these currents that decide where money can go.

 **N.B.** For reference, I've also decided to officially retire this metaphor (I should probably stop using them at all - a digital descriptive detox sounds good?
-At least there was only one cheesey meme...)
+At least there was only one cheesy meme...)